dicecoin-project/dicecoin/doc/technical-details.md

-DiceCOIN [DICE] Technical Details
+Dicecoin [DICE] Technical Details
 ===================================

-This document outlines the technical implementation details for DiceCOIN.
+This document outlines the technical implementation details for Dicecoin.
 It should be of use to advanced users and developers.

 Specifications
 --------------